fardinayar/object_depth_anything/README.md

 ### TODO

 - [ ] Add code for training the depth estimation model on custom dataset
-- [ ] Calculate distance instead of depth

 - [ ] Evaluate the depth model only in object regions
 - [ ] Add more inference settings